Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Additional evaluations

 \subsection{Sensor-Physics grounded deblurring effect}

-Our See-NeRF is significantly better than previous ERGB-based deblurring NVS methods E\textsuperscript{2}NeRF~\cite{e2nerf}, E\textsuperscript{3}NeRF~\cite{e3nerf}, E2GS~\cite{e2gs}, and Ev-DeblurNeRF~\cite{evdeblurnerf} as in \cref{tab:sup10}.
-This is because these methods all perform the motion blur and events synthesis directly on the nonlinear LDR images rendered by their NeRF network, as shown in \cref{fig:sup6}.
-In contrast, our See-NeRF performs the motion blur and events synthesis first on the linear raw HDR values of the scene radiance rendered by the NeRF network, and then tonemaps the blurry raw HDR image to the LDR domain, aligning with the physical imaging process of sensors in the real world.
-On the other hand, our event mapping field eliminates the effects of event delay and further improves the performance.
+Our See-NeRF significantly surpasses previous ERGB-based deblurring NVS methods E\textsuperscript{2}NeRF~\cite{e2nerf}, E\textsuperscript{3}NeRF~\cite{e3nerf}, E2GS~\cite{e2gs}, and Ev-DeblurNeRF~\cite{evdeblurnerf} as shown in \cref{tab:sup10}.
+This is because these methods all perform the motion blur and events synthesis directly on the nonlinear LDR images rendered by their 3D representation network, as shown in \cref{fig:sup3}.
+In contrast, our See-NeRF performs the motion blur and events synthesis on the linear raw HDR values of the scene radiance rendered by the NeRF network, and then tone maps the blurry raw HDR image to the LDR domain, aligning with the physical imaging process of sensors in the real world.
+On the other hand, our event CRF model eliminates the effects of event delay and further improves the performance.
 Therefore, See-NeRF achieves SOTA results in the ERGB-based deblurring NeRF task.